rbms-bsc/DCRMR/_pages/PPDM/Note-on-publication-statement.md

 <a name="4.206.4.5">4.206.4.5</a> Make a note if the reason for supplying the place of publication is not apparent from the rest of the description to indicate the source of the information (see [4.201.99.3](/DCRMR/books/ppdm/Place-of-publication/#4.201.99.3)).

+<a name="4.206.4.6">4.206.4.6</a> Make a note if the place of publication appears in more than one language or script and the original position of elements was transposed (see [4.201.955.1](/DCRMR/books/ppdm/Place-of-publication/#4.201.955.1).

 ## 4.206.5 Notes from Name of publisher

 <a name="4.206.5.1">4.206.5.1</a> *Optionally,* make a note if only the address, sign, or initials of the publisher appear in lieu of the name, the publisher’s name can be identified and supplied as name of publisher (see [4.203.5.1](/DCRMR/books/ppdm/Name-of-publisher/#4.203.5.1)).